gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 }
 ```

-If you forget to register the type, a error will occur at Runtime, such as:
+If you forget to register the type, a error will occur at Runtime, for example:

 ```
 java.util.concurrent.ExecutionException: java.lang.RuntimeException: Error received from SDK harness for instruction -224: execute failed: panic: reflect: Call using main.Painting as type struct { Artist string; Title string; ... } goroutine 70 [running]: